When traveling internationally to places that have other types of power points and plugs, we always have the dilemma of having the right adapter.

 Incredulous, I questioned the Delta team.
 If we’re using an unpolarized (unpolarized) plug, then are we losing grounding that we should have?
 I was assured by them that the only difference is that, at times we might feel a bit of a tingle where we rest our wrists.

-I started using C-7, Figure 8, extension cables in September 2014 and as of May 2017, I have only felt that tingle about 8 times.
+I started using C-7, Figure 8, extension cables in September 2014 and as of May 2017, I have only felt that tingle on my 11″ MacBook about 8 times, always when I was very tired and/or my hand was wet.
 Working on a 15″ or 17″ in Germany in 2014, I felt that tingle a bit though and a friend who uses the larger Macs also reported tingling.
-Working on my own 11″ MacBook, I have only felt it a few times and that was because my hand was wet or I was very, very tired.
-As we tend to travel with the smaller MacBooks we’ll be tingle-free.
+He was never bothered by it.

 Even when I am back in the US with my Apple Extension Cable, I carry a generic Figure 8 in the day bag I take on the go.